wazuh/wazuh-documentation/CONTRIBUTING.md

 ## Alternative Pagefind search engine

-To compile the documentation with the alternative Pagefind search engine, you need NodeJS 16+ in your system.
-Replace with `make html-search` the command in step 3 in the previous section and follow the steps.
+To compile the documentation with the alternative Pagefind search engine, install NodeJS 16+.
+Then, follow the steps from the previous section replacing with `make html-search` the command in step 3.

 ## How the branches work